DFW1N/DFW1N-OSINT/README.md

 * [Obtain Twitter IDs](http://gettwitterid.com)
 * [Audit Twitter Followers](https://www.twitteraudit.com) - *Find out how many of your targets followers are real are they buying twitter followers?*
 * [Find Twitter First Follower](https://socialrank.com/firstfollower) - *Who was your targets first follower or maybe yours?*
+* [Hashtagify](https://hashtagify.me/hashtag/tbt) - *Monitor your performance, exploit the best hashtag suggestions and identify Twitter influencers.
+All in one place.*

 ## [↑](#contents) Australian Dating Networks
 You may find informaiton on your target on these dating websites or find them listed on it, it could become a potential lead to find out if they were listed on a dating site before they went missing or anything releated to your target.